FoxyCodingGit/weather-routing-frontend/README.md

 ## Services
 Services are injected into components to abstract away data manipulation; it also isolates the code so it is easier to manage.
 Service injection makes the program more loosly coupled and allows for easier testing.

-In the backend there are four services that i have created, each which are designed to consolidate areas of information:
+There are four services that i have created, each which are designed to consolidate areas of information:
 1. Authentification Service
 2. Alert Service
 3. Routing Service